MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Results of spectral data analysis

-The stellar velocity map of AGC~192040 shows that the reddish clump in the north (arrow in Fig.~\ref{zmap}) has a stellar velocity about 100~\kms higher than the gaseous disk.
-This clump also exhibits high velocity dispersion and a stellar age of $\sim$5 Gyr, suggesting it is a diffuse satellite or a remnant of one, distinct from the compact satellite.
+The stellar velocity map of AGC~192040 shows that the reddish clump in the north (\revone{A} in Fig.~\ref{zmap}) has a stellar velocity about 100~\kms higher than the gaseous disk.
+This clump also exhibits high velocity dispersion and a stellar age of $\sim$5 Gyr, suggesting it is a diffuse satellite or a remnant of one, distinct from the compact satellite \revone{(B)}.

+\revone{We carefully inspected the data cubes for both galaxies, examining the spectra and all available information for each detected source.
+This analysis confirmed that all objects other than those indicated by the arrows or explicitly discussed in the text are either foreground stars or background galaxies.
+This includes the curious blue source with a tail located near the bottom of the disk of UGC 1382, which we identify as a background galaxy with a redshift of $z=0.0797$. }

 Figure \ref{fig:bpt} presents the BPT diagrams for both galaxies, with points color-coded by galactocentric radius.
-In UGC~1382, the inner points lie above the demarcation line defined by \cite{Kewley2001}, suggesting a possible AGN contribution.
-The inner region of AGC~192040 falls within the composite zone, consistent with a possible, though not conclusive, AGN component.
+In UGC~1382, the inner points lie above the demarcation line defined by \cite{Kewley2001}, suggesting a possible \revone{low-mass} AGN contribution \revone{and a hint at low-ionization nuclear emission-line region (LINER)}.
+The inner region of AGC~192040 falls within the composite zone, consistent with a possible, though not conclusive, \revone{low-luminous} AGN \revone{ (LINER)}.
 However, \texttt{unTimely}~\citep{Meisner_2023} catalog of co-added WISE and unWISE photometry does not reveal the properties of AGN (neither correlation in the $W1$ (3.4~$\mu m$) and $W2$ (4.6~$\mu m$) photometric bands over 10 years, nor AGN color according to $W12-W3$ diagram~\citep{2010AJ....140.1868W}), both in UGC~1382 and AGC~192040.
-The ``blue'' $W12$ color ($W1-W2<0$) of UGC~1382 points to a galaxy-dominated center (at least in the WISE PSF of~6.5'').
+The ``blue'' $W12$ color ($W1-W2<0$) of UGC~1382 points to a galaxy-dominated center (at least in the WISE PSF of~6.5'')\revone{, which is generally consistent with LINER~\citep{2017FrASS...4...34M}}.

 Most outer regions of AGC~192040 lie within the star-forming (photoionization) domain, indicating no clear evidence for shock-excited gas; the same holds for the outermost radii of UGC~1382.